mchenetz/awsinstanceType/README.md

 # AWSInstanceType
 ## API to grab Instance Information
 ---
 Description: This API will allow you to pull information on an instancetype by name.
+This script scrapes AWS EC2 Instancetypes from https://aws.amazon.com/ec2/instance-types/

 Example: